soasme/soasme.github.com/_posts/life/2017/2017-08-16-write-book.md

 That's it.
 I'm writing a new book now.
 Normally I won't say things too early.
 But I think I'm walking on the right track now.
 I don't know how useful it will be.
 But for me myself, it has shown positive feedback now.
-When I started to explain things simple but correct, I found it much harder than I thought.
+When I started to explain things simple but accurate, I found it much harder than I thought.
 Without gaining a deep knowledge of one thing, I couldn't explain it well.
 That intrigues me to keep learning.